ge-high-assurance/VERDICT/docs/README.md

 - Go into Settings in Docker Desktop and enable the checkbox next to "Expose daemon on tcp://localhost:2375 without TLS".

+- Click the "Apply & Restart" button at the bottom to restart Docker after these changes.

+If you are running Docker on macOS, you will also have to configure the following:

-- Click on Resources under Settings, click on FILE SHARING under Resources, and add your drive letter to the list of directories which Docker can bind mount into containers.
+- Click on Resources under Settings, click on FILE SHARING under Resources, and add your workspace directory to the list of directories which Docker can bind mount into containers.

 - Click the "Apply & Restart" button at the bottom to restart Docker